Taxonomy

 Neobacillus gen. nov., Metabacillus gen. nov. and Alkalihalobacillus gen. nov.
 Int J Syst Evol Microbiol 2020; 70:406-438.

-Positive results for catalase, hydrolysis of gelatin (weak reaction) and nitrate reduction.
+Positive results for catalase, gelatin hydrolysis (weak reaction), hippurate hydrolysis and nitrate reduction.

-Negative results for arginine dihydrolase, beta-galactosidase, hydrolysis of esculin,
+Negative results for arginine dihydrolase, aesculin hydrolysis, beta-galactosidase, indole production, oxidase, urease, acid production

 (c) Costin Stoica